Archeys/TicketManager/README.md

 # API
 - Run aplication by navigating to the root directory and running ```mvn spring-boot:run```
-- API currently houses a single call - domain + /getTicketPricing.
+- API currently houses a single endpoint - domain + /getTicketPricing.
 - By default configured to port 8080 when ran on a local machine.
 (So - http://localhost:8080/getTicketPricing)

 ## Provide data as a JSON object to the API in the following format: